-These projects are very different, from helping to preserve traditional crafts, to help women learn about and master new technologies, to give a couple of examples.
+It Solutions for All started to participate in European Erasmus + projects as an associate partner, working on projects of different nature, from helping to preserve traditional crafts, to help women learn about and master new technologies, to give a couple of examples.

 ARTCademy is a knowledge-based project which aims to preserve and strengthen the European artisan and traditional crafts sector.
 For this purpose, it will work in two ways: first, keeping and protecting ancestral knowledge concerning to traditional jobs, particularly these in risk of disappearing; second, providing to these sector’s firms tools and skills for their survival and development as profitable businesses.